agamlearningjourney/LearningStatisticsAndFinance/README.md

 # LearningStatistics
- Notes of my journey in learning statistics
+ Notes of my journey in learning statistics and finance